Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 # Movie Booking Website

-1. On a terminal, navigate to the server folder cd server go run server.go
+1. On a terminal, navigate to the server folder, run the following commands

-then
+   1. cd server
+   2. go run server.go

-2. On a separate terminal, navigate to the client folder
+2. On a separate terminal, navigate to the client folder, run the following commands

-cd client
+   1. cd client
-go run client.go --clientID=client1  #replace with clientID  like client2, client3
+   2. go run client.go --clientID=client1  #replace with clientID  like client2, client3

 # To book a seat: